zfcampus/apigility-documentation/recipes/hal-from-rpc.md

 ```

 Finally, we need to make sure that the service is configured to actually return HAL.
 We can do this
-in the admin.
-Find the "Content Negotiation" section in the admin, then the "Content
+in the Admin UI.
+Go to the RPC service page, in the "General Settings" tab you will find the
-Negotiation Selector" item, and set that to "HalJson"; don't forget to save!
+"Content Negotiation Selector" field, select the value "HalJson" and click on Save!

 ![Content Negotiation Selector](/asset/apigility-documentation/img/recipes-hal-from-rpc-select-selector.png)